Lockheed U-2: Lockheed proposal

 It was thought that an aircraft that could fly at 70000 ft would be beyond the reach of Soviet fighters, missiles, and radar.
 Another Air Force officer, John Seaberg, wrote a request for proposal in 1953 for an aircraft that could reach 70000 ft over a target with 1500 nmi of operational radius.
 The USAF decided to solicit designs only from smaller aircraft companies that could give the project more attention.
 Under the code name "Bald Eagle", it gave contracts to Bell Aircraft, Martin Aircraft, and Fairchild Engine and Airplane to develop proposals for the new reconnaissance aircraft.
 Officials at Lockheed Aircraft Corporation heard about the project and decided to submit an unsolicited proposal.
-To save weight and increase altitude, Lockheed executive John Carter suggested that the design eliminate landing gear and not attempt to meet combat load factors for the airframe.
+To save weight and increase altitude, Lockheed executive John Carter suggested that the design eliminate one landing gear and not attempt to meet combat load factors for the airframe.
 The company asked Clarence "Kelly" Johnson to come up with such a design.
 Johnson was Lockheed's best aeronautical engineer, responsible for the P-38 and the P-80.
 He was also known for completing projects ahead of schedule, working in a separate division of the company, informally called the "Skunk Works".